 Self-care should be an everyday act of nurturing and loving yourself.
 It can look like relaxing in a bath or spending time with loved ones — whatever you need to pour into yourself to nurture your body and mind.
 When the demonstrations begin to die down and the news cycle shifts, it’s imperative that the Black community continues to practice self-care.

-“I think if people are intentional about self-care now, hopefully, those practices will carry over and not just for ourselves but for generations that are coming after us,” King-White said.
-Her hope is that people begin to talk about self-care and mental health and teach the children in their lives self-care strategies — this way these techniques can continue to be passed down from generation to generation.
+“I think if people are intentional about self-care now, hopefully, those practices will carry over – not just for ourselves, but for generations that are coming after us,” King-White said.
+Her hope is that people begin to talk about self-care and mental health and pass down these techniques by teaching the children in their lives these self-care strategies.
 “Hopefully in the future, we can have these conversations and we can break the stigma around taking care of yourself being a luxury.
 It’s not a luxury, it’s a necessity,” she said.